-- 2 Direction of travel: It's exactly what you probably thought.
+- Direction of travel: It's exactly what you probably thought.
 An arrow with a "U" in the middle pointing in the UP direction means....
 UP.
 So if you fire a shot and your bullet strikes low, you need to go UP.
 Pretty simple?!
-The trick is to ALWAYS check this information when getting behind a scope rifle because it always catches out the unwary. - 3 Units & subtensions: The scope pictured is measured in 1⁄4's per unit so each click would represent in this case, 1⁄4 " per click as it's an MoA scope.
+The trick is to ALWAYS check this information when getting behind a scope rifle because it always catches out the unwary. - The scope pictured is measured in 11/2's per unit so each click would represent in this case, 14 " per click as it's an MoA scope.